 The fruit of this Orthodox God concept are written large on the pages of human history.
 Wherever Christian Orthodoxy has grown, serious conflict has resulted.
 In various subtle and none too subtle ways, the Orthodox Christian theology has fostered violence and oppression against outsiders while fomenting arrogance and self righteousness on the inside.

 Even when the more benevolent aspects of church doctrine worked to better society, the church has consistently pulled its membership back from any expression of love toward outsiders and insisted on segregation and ostracism as the more important responsibilities of God’s children.
-The Children of a Lesser God can never rise above the example of their god.
+The children of a lesser god can never rise above the example of that god.